George Baldi III: Rockapella

 When bassist Barry Carl decided to retire from the group to pursue other opportunities in 2002, Rockapella was left without a bass singer and needed to find a new one.
 The group was informed by a mutual friend that a "true bass" could be found in Baldi, but he was in Japan at the time.
 They sent him an email asking if he would come back to the US and audition for the group.
 He was hired for the job in May 2002 and began to learn the group's song setlist.
-Baldi recorded his parts for Smilin', the group's 2002 summer album that served as a transition between Carl and Baldi singing bass, and his first concert as a member of Rockapella was on August 1, 2002 in Hartford, Connecticut at the East Hartford Town Green.
+Baldi recorded his parts for Smilin', the group's 2002 summer album that served as a transition between Carl and Baldi singing bass, and his first concert as a member of Rockapella was on August 1, 2002, in Hartford, Connecticut at the East Hartford Town Green.
 Baldi's soft, smooth, resonant bass is a great contrast to Carl's, which seemed to rumble up from the depths of the earth, and his addition to the band started the evolution of Rockapella to their current R&B-based sound, or "the new sound of Rockapella" as the group refers to it as.
 He has sung many bass solos for Rockapella, taking over some of Carl's previous solos and singing his own unique solos in new original and cover music the group has included in their setlist over the years.
 Baldi's vocal range is vast, transitioning from low bass rumbling to high pitched belting with ease.
 In 2014, Baldi stepped aside from performing full-time with Rockapella and was replaced by Ryan Chappelle.
 Baldi remained as a supporting member from that point on.
 In 2022, after bass Bryant Vance left Rockapella, Baldi returned to the group.
+However, by mid-2023, he left the group again and was replaced by Armand Hutton.
+Despite his second departure, he remains a supporting member of the group and a substitute/special guest bass player.